operasoftware/devopera/_drafts/wifi-ble-and-javascript/2015-02-28-wifi-ble-javascript.md

 <iframe src="https://vine.co/v/hFwubhA3JXV/embed/simple" width="300" height="300" frameborder="0"></iframe><script src="https://platform.vine.co/static/scripts/embed.js"></script>

-Next, we will note down 2 important values (device is and access token) for your Spark Core that will be needed for any secure communication.
+Next, we will note down 2 important values (device id and access token) for your Spark Core that will be needed for any secure communication.
 Open [Spark's web editor](https://www.spark.io/build), Spark Build for this and note down these 2 values.

 ![](img/device-id-access-token.jpg)